 Attendees will receive CEUs at no cost, thanks to sponsorship by JEOL.
 For more information, see the CEU Credits section below.

 Chris Braaten, PG, CPG, is a Senior Petrographer/Geologist at American Engineering Testing, Inc. He graduated from the University of Minnesota-Duluth with degrees in Geological Sciences and Environmental Studies.
 He has spent 15 years with American Engineering, holding positions in the Construction Materials Department as a Field Technician, Bridge Inspector, and Aggregate Laboratory Coordinator.
 For the last 9 years he has held a Petrographer position in the Petrography/Chemistry Department.
 He has performed petrography on construction aggregate from 46 US States and 17 different countries/territories.

-All registrants who attend the entire duration of this webinar will receive 0.1 CEUs from the American Institute of Professional Geologists (AIPG).
+All registrants who attended the entire duration of this webinar received 0.1 CEUs from the American Institute of Professional Geologists (AIPG).